aida-suleimenova/My-Standard-Data-Project/README.md

 When you create an environment, it's important to think about what you want to include, and be mindful of the memory usage.

 For this version, I aimed to keep it light for general data analysis purposes, considering the memory trade-offs.
-I might expand this solution later with a version focused on data science and machine learning tools, but for now, the main packages I care about are:
+I might expand this solution later with a version focused on data science and machine learning tools, but for now, the main contents I care about are:

 - python = "^3.12"
 - ipykernel = "^6.29.5"